KxngQreed/music-charts/READ ME.md

 ## Features

-- Extracts detailed information about tracks from a Spotify playlist.
+- Extracts detailed information about the top tracks from a Spotify playlist.
 - Fetches metadata, audio features, and artist details.
 - Saves the extracted data to an Excel file.
+- Uses environment variables for secure credential management.
 ## Contributing

 If you'd like to contribute to this project, please follow these steps: